-Though it lacks the size of locally grown Havas and Publicis, BBDO Group Paris is widely regarded as one of the country's most admired creative agencies, with a long-established reputation for unusual and effective advertising.
-The flagship of the group is its main creative agency, CLM BBDO, which is also a significant force within the global BBDO network.
-BBDO's worldwide below-the-line network Proximity is also represented in France by Proximity BBDO Paris, working alongside the main CLM/BBDO agency.
-The two units were effectively combined in 2015 under the banner of BBDO Paris.
-There is also a specialised luxury unit within the main agency, operating as BBDO Beau.
+Though it lacked the size of locally grown Havas and Publicis, BBDO Group Paris was widely regarded as one of the country's most admired creative agencies, with a long-established reputation for unusual and effective advertising.
+The flagship of the group was its main creative agency, CLM BBDO, which was also a significant force within the global BBDO network.
+BBDO's worldwide below-the-line network Proximity was also traditionally represented in France by Proximity BBDO Paris, working alongside the main CLM/BBDO agency.
+However in a startling change of strategy, local management of Proximity was transferred in summer 2020 to sister agency TBWA.
+A few months later, Omnicom confirmed that CLM BBDO would close - that sad event is now expected in early 2021.
+The main contributing factors were the loss of key client Mars and the devastating impact of the Covid pandemic.
 For many years the group was supported by a small collection of satellite agencies.
 The two most significant of these were second-string agency Robinson, which tended to specialise in local or challenger brands, and corporate communications Creapress.
 These were merged at the beginning of 2010 to form New BBDO, but that agency was folded back into the main agency five years later.
-Valerie Accary replaced Jean-Michel Carlo as group president in 2005 and has led the agency ever since.
-Olivier Rippe, former CEO of Proximity BBDO Paris, was named as group chief executive in 2015.
-Matthieu Elkaim is now executive creative director.
+Valerie Accary replaced Jean-Michel Carlo as group president in 2005 and led the agency until its closure.
+Matthieu Elkaim was executive creative director.
 Philippe Michel, regarded as one of the godfathers of the French ad industry, founded CLM in 1972 with partners Allen Chevalier and Jean-Loup Le Forestier, and headed it for the next 20 years.
 The partners sold an equity stake to BBDO a year after its founding, and quickly earned a reputation for imaginative creativity that was sometimes thoughtful (reflecting Michel's interest in psychology and philosophy) but often just playful and provocative.
 Among its most celebrated campaigns was the "Myriam" sequence of three posters for outdoor display company Avenir.
 Chevalier left during the 1980s followed by Le Forestier but Michel stayed put at CLM until his untimely death from a heart attack in 1993.

 Which clients does CLM BBDO handle?
 Find out more from the Adbrands Account Assignments database